 Therefore, we are moving away from an either/or to a both/and attitude; viewing point solutions as complimentary to integrated solutions.
 In this new vision, your starting point to future-proof your real estate and facility management processes, is deploying an IWMS as an open application platform with a seamless connection to PropTech.
 An important prerequisite is that an IWMS must have the fundamental capability to deploy and integrate those new technologies and possibilities that relate to the processes they support.
 When positioning it like this, an IWMS platform really functions as the “single pane of glass” for real estate and facility management professionals to manage their business.
 It provides corporate-wide solutions and ensures data quality and consistency with one single source of truth that also includes data from all required specialized applications and local building technology.
 In that case, an integrated solution and point solutions can go hand in hand.

 Are you interested to know more?

-In a next blog, my colleague Geert-Jan Blom will discuss six different perspectives to consider when selecting the right real estate IT strategy in today’s world of integrated solutions and PropTech.
+In this blog, my colleague Geert-Jan Blom discusses six different perspectives to consider when selecting the right real estate IT strategy in today’s world of integrated solutions and PropTech.
 Furthermore, Planon has co-hosted an interesting webinar with Verdantix on this topic, called “How to leverage your IT strategy for real estate and facility management.”
 Watch the recording of this webinar to get a complete view on today’s major real estate and facilities IT strategies and the important role of IWMS.